marcelwa/marcelwa.github.io/_pages/cv.md

 ## Work Experience

+* Since 2024: Visiting Professor at the University of Bremen

 * Since 2021: Postdoctoral Researcher at the Technical University of Munich (TUM)
   * Design Automation for post-CMOS Emerging Nanotechnologies